rahulunair/sql_llm/Readme.md

 ## Text-to-SQL Generation Using Fine-tuned LLMs on Intel GPUs(XPUs) using QLoRA.

-This repository contains code for fine-tuning a Language Model for text-to-SQL generation tasks and then using the fine-tuned model for SQL query generation on Intel GPUs using QLoRA.
+This repository includes code for fine-tuning a Language Model for text-to-SQL tasks and for generating SQL queries with the fine-tuned model.
+Both the fine-tuning and generation processes leverage QLoRA, a Quantized Low-Rank Parameter Efficient finetuning method, enabled by [Intel's BigDL](https://github.com/intel-analytics/BigDL/tree/main/python/llm/example/GPU/QLoRA-FineTuning) library on Intel GPUs.
 ### Prerequisites

 - Python 3.x
 - PyTorch
 - Transformers library
 - Datasets library
 - Intel Extension for PyTorch (IPEX)
-    - BigDL-LLM[XPU]
+- Intel BigDL-LLM[XPU]

 ### Installation